Jenny888ux/Portfolio/README.md

 # Portfolio
 ## Blake Capella

 Collection of projects I have worked on over the course of the past few years.
-Each folder/project contains its own document to describe its purpose.
+Each folder/project contains its own readme for further information.
 A breif description is below:

 1. **_Carnegie Mellon University: Human Computer Interaction Institute -- Research Experience for Undergraduates_** (CMU_HCII_REU)
    - **Exercise Classifier**